Ationet/ationetdocs/Operations procedure for ATIONet V240m Stand Alone terminal-EN.md

 ### Recharge CC

-If for some reason it is neessary to recharge a ConsumerCard directly from the terminal instead from the portal itself, this option will allow to do so.
+If for some reason it is neessary to recharge a Consumer Card directly from the terminal instead from the portal itself, this option will allow to do so.

 - Start the operation by selecting from the touch-pad menu the option **RECHARGE CC**.
 - The terminal will now prompt to present the Consumer Card desired to recharge.